jwplayer/jwplayer/README.md

 - [Support](http://support.jwplayer.com/)

+This is the free version of JW Player.
+It does not contain the same features as the Premium, Platinum, or Enterprise editions.
+If you are a paid customer and want a player, please download it from the "Downloads" section of your JW Dashboard.

 ## A Simple Example

 The example below will render a video player into the div with the `player` id, listens to an event, and makes a few calls using the API.